jyp/prettiest/blog.md

   (a b c d))
 ```

-whereas my I crave something more pleasing to the eye:
+whereas I crave something more pleasing to the eye:

 ``` {.example}
 #####################